CoryMcCartan/wacolors/README.md

 The `wacolor` package contains 30 color palettes taken from the landscapes and cities of Washington state.
 Each color was extracted from a photograph, with minor alterations made to improve balance and desaturability.
-The palettes were evaluated by the color-blind author to ensure colors are distinguishable, but some palettes risk more confusion than others, especially at small scales.
+The palettes were evaluated to ensure colors are distinguishable, but some palettes risk more confusion than others, especially at small scales.

 ## Installation